jaykay0408/Auto-Car-Data-Mining/README.md

     4. Evaluations
     5. How to overcome the limitations in your DM-Car implementation

-## Phase 5: Testing Autonomous Vehicle with Pre-Trained Model
+## Phase 6: Testing Autonomous Vehicle with Pre-Trained Model

-In Phase 5 (for the last step), picar will be tested using pre-trained model in Phase 4 for the following task.
+In Phase 6 (for the last step), picar will be tested using re-trained model in Model 4 of Phase 5 for the following task.

 ![](Images/image7.png)